Critical injuries: Multiple crashes in Bay of Plenty and South Waikato - NZ Herald

 Rotorua crash

-Police are responding to reports of a car off the road on State Highway 33.
+A car has gone off the road and is stuck in bush near State Highway 33.

-A police spokeswoman said the crash, near Tikitere, Rotorua, was reported at 10.46am and police were still on their way to the scene.
+A police spokeswoman said the crash, at Tikitere near Rotorua, was reported at 10.46am.

 Taupō crash